-- Voluntary consent given by the victim
+Voluntary consent given by the victim

 Note: Florida state laws prevent the use of certain defenses in a case for sexual battery.
 Specifically, the defendant cannot use the victim's "unchastity" or discuss the victim's prior sexual conduct.
-In cases where the victim's age affects the criminal charges, mistake or lack of knowledge regarding the victim's age cannot serve as a defense.
+In cases where the victim's age affects the criminal charges, mistake or lack of knowledge regarding the victim's age cannot serve as a rape defense.

-Note: State laws are constantly changing -- please contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing -- please contact a Florida criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

 Get a Free Legal Evaluation of Your Sexual Battery Charges